samjwill/nvim-unception/README.md

 # Limitations

 I'm sure there are plenty.
-This plugin is experimental.
+This plugin is experimental and probably has some unaccounted for edge cases.
 Unception can be temporarily disabled when launching Neovim if you run into any side-effects like so: `nvim --cmd "let g:disable_unception=1"`